prominence-eosc/docs-eosc/source/index.rst

 PROMINENCE is a platform which allows users to exploit idle cloud resources for running containerised workloads.
 From a user's perspective PROMINENCE appears like a standard batch system.

-Computing resources are provided by the EGI FedCloud sites which support token-based authentication.
-Currently these are:
+Computing resources are provided by `EGI FedCloud <https://www.egi.eu/federation/egi-federated-cloud/>`_ sites.
+Currently included sites are:

 * IN2P3-IRES
 * INFN-CATANIA-STACK